lessfish/leetcode/README.md

 # :pencil2: Leetcode Solutions with JavaScript

-> I decide to add solutions **with simple descriptions** to each problem I have solved, to practise my writing English, as well as recording something. —— Mar 31.
+> I decide to add solutions **with simple descriptions** to each problem I have solved, to practise my English writing, as well as recording something. —— Mar 31.
 2016

 If you **give this project a star**, I'll be quite thankful!